jnozzi/cocoadev.com/markdown/MDFive.md

 ----

-I wouldn't describe General/MulleCipher as "stupid"... it's actually a very nice framework.
+I wouldn't describe MulleCipher as "stupid"... it's actually a very nice framework.
 And in my case it proved educational in showing how to implement an MD5 algorithm from scratch (something I wanted to know how to do so I could obfuscate my methods and make my serial-number code harder to reverse engineer).

 ----